Disable ThinkPad TrackPad in Ubuntu 16.04

 After lots of googling and experimenting, I made a few discoveries.

-One is that the location of xorg conf is now spread out amongst files ending in .conf
+One is that the location of xorg conf is now spread out amongst files ending in .conf in this directory:

 /usr/share/X11/xorg.conf.d